smartdev0701/fullstack-data-fetcher/README.md

 3. Work on the [exercises](./src/pages/instructions.md).
 4. Once you are done with exercises, push all the completed code to your fork and then share the repository with your interviewer; instructions are included in the interview invite.

-Details for what needs to be done can be found by starting up the app or at [instructions](./src/pages/instructions.md).

 ## Timeline

 We expect work on the exercises to take 2-4 hours.
 You may spend as much time as you like on them.